ACF Fiorentina

 Bankruptcy

 The turn of the century brought some shocking news for the fans; the club turned out to be deeply in debt.
-The drama was culmination in July 2001 when the police did a raid against the house of the owner Vittorio Cecchi Gori due to a money laundering investigation.
+The drama was culminated in July 2001 when the police raided the house of the owner Vittorio Cecchi Gori due to a money laundering investigation.
 It was discovered that the club’s financial state was miserable and AC Fiorentina had to declare bankruptcy in 2002.

 Logo

-Fiorentina logoThe upper part of the kite-shaped crest is dominated by a red fleur-de-lis (a flower of lily) and the lower part has the “AFC” initial written out in lilac background color.
+Fiorentina logoThe upper part of the kite-shaped crest is dominated by a red fleur-de-lis (a flower of lily) and the lower part has the “AFC” initials written out in lilac background color.

 ACF Fiorentina timeline